se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

   cd $VARA_ROOT/benchbuild
   benchbuild -vv container -E GenerateBlameReport gzip

-Note, that the project is responsible for providing a :ref:`base container image <Using Containers>` to run in.
+Note, that each project is responsible for providing a :ref:`base container image <Using Containers>` to run in.